yudeqang/om-file-format/README.md

 ### Data hierarchy model:
-- The file trailer contains the position of the root variable
+- The file trailer contains the position of the root `Variable`
-- Each variable has a datatype and datatype dependent payload.
-E.g. Number has the number as payload.
-An array has the look-up-table position and the compressed data section as array
+- Each `Variable` has a datatype and payload.
+E.g. Int16 has the number as 2-byte payload.
+An array stores the look-up-table position and array dimension information.
+The actual compressed array data, is stored at the beginning of the file.
-- Each variable has a name
+- Each `Variable` has a name
-- Each variable has 0...N variables -> This is basically a graph designed to be used as a key-value tree.
-Similar to HDF5 but variables and attributes are mixed
+- Each `Variable` has 0...N variables -> Variables resemble a key-value store where each value can have N children.

+A `Variable` be be of different types:
+- `None`: Does not contain any value.
+Useful to define a group
+- `Scalar` or types Int8, Int16, Int32, Int64, Float, Double, etc
+- `Array` of type Int8, Int16, etc with dimensions, chunks and compression type information
+- `String` to be implemented
+- `String Array` to be implemented

 ```mermaid
 classDiagram